 Systems are now available that utilize more powerful air motors which drive flexible shafts fitted with any of a variety of boiler tube cleaning tools.
 The flexible shaft is sheathed in a water tight casing which transports water right to the cleaning tool.
 This feature allows for the tubes to be cleaned and flushed in a single operation, saving time and labor.

-About Chemical Cleaning Chemical cleaning has been used on boilers for many years and is periodically needed to clean the waterside of firetube boilers.
-Chemicals can effectively remove calcium carbonate and other scales that adhere to heating surfaces.
-Chemical cleaning should only be performed when deemed necessary and by technicians who are trained and equipped to do the work safely.
-Chemical cleaning presents the following challenges:
+Chemical cleaning has been used on boilers for many years and is periodically needed to clean the waterside of firetube boilers where calcium and other mineral based scale has formed.
+Industrial boiler scale removal chemicals can effectively remove calcium carbonate and other scales that adhere to heating surfaces.
+Chemical cleaning is a viable way to clean the waterside of firetube and water tube boilers and should be performed technicians who are trained and equipped to do the work safely.

 Every boiler maintenance program should include regular efficiency testing that will reveal certain trends that indicate it is time to clean the boiler.
 For example, an increase in stack temperature frequently signals soot or scale build up.
 An electronic combustion efficiency tester should be considered standard for the maintenance program.
 They are absolutely essential for tuning the burner properly.
 Many models of testers are available today with capabilities to measure and/or calculate net stack temperature, oxygen, carbon monoxide, carbon dioxide, nitrous oxide, excess air, combustion efficiency and other values.
 There are models available to fit every need and budget.
 Comparing data from test to test will help pinpoint maintenance requirements.